Metal Detecting Shows & Movies You Can Stream

 Movies (Treasure-hunt vibe; some include detecting scenes)

-These aren’t all “metal detecting movies,” but they scratch the same itch: maps, clues, hidden history, and the rush of discovery.
-Streaming availability changes often, so each one links to a live availability hub.
+These aren’t all strictly “metal detecting movies,” but they scratch the exact same itch: old maps, cryptic clues, hidden history, and the incomparable rush of discovery.

 Fool’s Gold (2008)